 Heidi Klein Whitus was born in Pittsburgh, Pennsylvania.
 She has a B.F.A. in Cinema from Edinboro University of Pennsylvania, an M.F.A. in Video Research from the Art Media Studies Department at Syracuse University, and an M.A. from the University of Texas at Austin in Foreign Language Education.
 Her work in photography and video has been shown in exhibits and festivals in the U.S. and abroad.
 Prior to teaching, she worked in various aspects of the film and video industry in New York.
-She loves to travel, and has visited Southeast Asia, Africa, Central and South America, and Europe, in addition to her family's annual road trips throughout the continental United States, Mexico and Canada.
-She has been fortunate to combine her love of travel with her passion for teaching: in 2012 she was an instructor for the Monteverde New Media Expedition in Costa Rica, and in the summer of 2013 she was a trainer for Digital Storytelling Workshops in Ghana and Qatar sponsored by the State Department.
+She loves to travel, and has toured Southeast Asia, Africa, Central and South America, and Europe, in addition to her family's frequent road trips throughout the continental United States, Mexico and Canada.
+She has been fortunate to combine her love of travel with her passion for teaching: she was an instructor for the Monteverde New Media Expedition in Costa Rica, and recently she has been a trainer for Digital Storytelling Workshops in Ghana, Qatar and Bosnia sponsored by the State Department.

 Ms. Whitus' students have received city-wide, regional, state and national recognition for their video and multimedia projects.
 Many of these projects have earned not only awards, but also monetary prizes that allow the school to purchase supplemental video, audio and computer equipment.

-Ms. Whitus is active in the field of media literacy.
-She served on a Media Literacy Guidelines Panel for the White House Office of National Drug Control Policy, and has also worked for the Texas Education Agency writing a statewide media literacy curriculum for Language Arts teachers.
-She is a proud member of the National Association for Media Literacy Education and gives workshops and presentations on media literacy and technology topics at district, state and national levels.
-She also served on the inaugural editorial board of the online Journal of Media Literacy Education.
+Ms. Whitus is also passionate about media literacy.
+She served on a Media Literacy Guidelines Panel for the White House Office of National Drug Control Policy, and has worked for the Texas Education Agency writing a statewide media literacy curriculum for Language Arts teachers.
+She served on the inaugural editorial board of the online Journal of Media Literacy Education.

 Ms. Whitus is the campus webmaster, the Communications Department Coordinator, and a co-sponsor of the National Honor Society.
 She also teaches at San Antonio College in the Media Communications Department.

 English I Pre-AP